 The recipe is credited to Loretta Scott Crew who made the treat for her troop during a camping trip.
 And while the name would eventually take on an abbreviated form, we still have her to thank for popularizing an amazing and rather ingenious idea.
 Maybe we shouldn’t be surprised though?
 Girl Scouts have been ruling snacktime since 1917 with their vast array of cookie offerings, so really, it makes total sense.

 If you’re looking to elevate your s’mores game beyond its humble scouting origins, there are plenty of ways to update the classic recipe.
 For instance, this variation adds bacon for a meaty kick.
 Or try giving it a fondue finish for an extra decadent twist.
-And if you’re just looking for other dessert options that still contain this gooey trifecta of ingredients, try making s’mores-flavored brownies, ice cream, and this incredible icebox terrine, so you can enjoy the taste of a campfire all year long.
+And if you’re just looking for other dessert options that still contain this gooey trifecta of ingredients, try making S’mores Brownies, S’mores Ice Cream, and this incredible S’mores Icebox Terrine, so you can enjoy the taste of a campfire all year long.
 Or go with our easy S’mores Bar recipe, which makes 40 pieces of addictive deliciousness for feeding a big crowd.

 Header image courtesy of Shutterstock.